bendill/dungeon-of-doom/README.txt

 	 'getCommand()' which is implemented differently in both its subclasses.
 It keeps track of its coordinates on the map.

-HumanPlayer - A subclass of Player which also stores a quanitity of gold, and implements
+HumanPlayer - A subclass of Player which also stores a quantity of gold, and implements
 	      'getCommand()' to get console input from the player using BufferedReader.

 BotPlayer - Also a subclass of Player which implements 'getCommand()' using an algorithm.